mkarner07/mkarner07.github.io/_posts/2024/2024-03-17-5-Proven-Ways-to-Unlocking-Wealth-and-Wisdom.md

 ---
 title: "5 Proven Ways to Unlocking Wealth and Wisdom"
-description: "In the past few years, I’ve been reading a lot of books on the topics of happiness and wealth.
+description: "In the past few years, I have been reading a lot of books on the topics of happiness and wealth.
 One book that is often seen on best book lists on those topics is The Almanack of Naval Ravikant.
 Essentially it is a collection of tweetstorms, interviews, and articles from, with, and about the entrepreneur Naval Ravikant.
 His lessons aren’t for everyone - they are discussed controversially.
 Some love him, others hate him.
 In this article, I want to share 5 of Naval's proven ways to unlocking wealth and wisdom fso you can choose on your own if you’ll find his teachings helpful or not."
 date: 2024-03-17
 excerpt_separator: "<!--more-->"
 categories: